bitcraze/cfcli/README.md

 * Turn the platform on/off or put it to sleep/wake it up
 * Run stability tests with the Crazyflie

-It's not intended to be used fopr creating more advanced scripts or functionality, it's better to use the the [Crazyflie python library](https://github.com/bitcraze/crazyflie-lib-python) for that.
+It's not intended to be used for creating more advanced scripts or functionality, it's better to use the the [Crazyflie python library](https://github.com/bitcraze/crazyflie-lib-python) for that.

 ## Installation